Diego-F-Aguirre/PaperBackSwap/README.md

  http://www.paperbackswap.com/developers/

+ - Clone/Fork a copy of this project and start from the **initial commit** branch
  - Look through the api documentation
  - Use the JSON version of the api
  - There should be an endpoint for the 10 most recently posted books.